kares/activerecord-bogacs/README.md

-Based on pool code from 4.x (which works much better than any previous version), with a few minor tunings and extensions such as `pool_initial: 0.5` which allows to specify how many connections to prefill when the pool is created.
+Based on pool code from 4.x (which works much better than any previous version), with a few minor tunings and extensions such as `pool_initial: 0.5` which allows to specify how many connections to initialize in advance when the pool is created.

 ### False Pool

-The false pool won't do any actual pooling, it is assumes that an underlying pool is configured.
-But it does maintain a cache of AR connections mapped to threads.
+The false pool won't do any actual pooling, it is assumed that an underlying pool is configured.
+Still, it does maintain a hash of AR connections mapped to threads.
-Ignores all pool related configuration `pool: 42`, `checkout_timeout: 2.5` etc.
+Ignores pool related configurations such as `pool: 42` or `checkout_timeout: 2.5`.

 **NOTE:** be sure to configure an underlying pool e.g. with Trinidad (using the default Tomcat JDBC pool) :